cryptonector/ctp/README.md

  - gcc/clang `__atomic`
  - gcc/clang `__sync`
  - Win32 `Interlocked*()`
+ - Intel compiler intrinsics (`_Interlocked*()`)
  - global pthread mutex
  - no synchronization (watch the test blow up!)

 TODO
 ----

+ - Add a proper build system
  - Add an implementation using read-write locks to compare performance with
  - Use symbol names that don't conflict with pthread
- - Rename atomic utilities to not conflict with known atomics libraries
+ - Use symbol names that don't conflict with known atomics libraries (so those can be used as an atomics backend)
- - Add a build system
- - Support Win32 (perhaps by building a small pthread compatibility library, only mutexes and condition variables are needed)
+ - Support Win32 (perhaps by building a small pthread compatibility library; only mutexes and condition variables are needed)